JoelGMSec/EvilnoVNC/README.md

 If you want to make it more credible, modify the index.html by adapting the js code.

+You will find the cookies and the keylogger output inside the Downloads folder in its corresponding id.

 # Features & To Do
 - [X] Export Evil-Chromium profile to host
 - [X] Save download files on host